 This is the industry standard when it comes to good vocal mics on stage.
 I recommend this one for vocals ONLY.
 You could use it on other instruments, but keep in mind, it was designed for voice.

-This is a great bundle package and for the money it’s really worth it.
+This is a great bundle package, and for the money, it’s worth it.
 Check out the great things that come with it.

 - Cardioid polar pattern (reduces sounds from the sides and rear, improves isolation)

 - Large diaphragm natural sound and low noise with smooth deliverance